Shelby219/T2A1_workbook/README.md

 ------

-##  - c.
-Describe the interaction of technologies within the app
+##  C. Describe the interaction of technologies within the app

 Depop being a global web and smart phone application, means it does use quite a plethora of various software and hardware as shown by Stack Share.
 This being said, the aforementioned software and hardware highlighted does have clear relations and interactions.